fulplan/highschool/README.md

-# Shawarma Boss POS - MERN Stack
+# Shawarma Boss POS - PERN Stack

-A modern, full-stack Point of Sale (POS) system built with the MERN stack (MongoDB/PostgreSQL, Express.js, React, Node.js).
-Originally a vanilla JavaScript PWA, now transformed into a powerful, scalable web application.
+A modern, full-stack Point of Sale (POS) system built with the PERN stack (PostgreSQL, Express.js, React, Node.js).
+Originally a vanilla JavaScript PWA, now transformed into a powerful, scalable web application optimized for cloud deployment on Replit.

 ## 🚀 Features